hasindu2008/slow5lib/README.md

 On OS X : brew install zlib
 ```

-You can optionally enable [*zstd* compression](https://facebook.github.io/zstd) support when building by invoking `make zstd=1`.
+You can optionally enable [*zstd* compression](https://facebook.github.io/zstd) support when building *slow5lib* by invoking `make zstd=1`.
+This requires __zstd 1.x development libraries__ installed on your system (*libzstd1-dev* package for *apt*, *libzstd-devel* for *yum/dnf* and *zstd* for *homebrew*).
 SLOW5 files compressed with *zstd* offer slightly smaller file size and better performance compared to the default *zlib*.
 However, *zlib* runtime library is available by default on almost all distributions unlike *zstd* and thus files compressed with *zlib* will be more 'portable'.

 *slow5lib* from version 0.3.0 onwards uses code from [StreamVByte](https://github.com/lemire/streamvbyte) and by default requires vector instructions (SSSE3 or higher for Intel/AMD and neon for ARM).
 If your processor is an ancient processor with no such vector instructions, invoke make as `make no_simd=1`.

 ## Usage